 Probably no other area of firearms offers as much diversification as the muzzleloading field.
 On the one hand, we have the very primitive firearm, such as the matchlock; on the other, we have today's sophisticated muzzleloaders that incorporate the very latest in modern materials and design.
-Both ends of the spectrum have their adherents and champions, and discussions go on and on about which is better or more “right.”

 There are definitely more of the hunting-oriented shooters that embrace the latest in muzzleloading development, mostly due to the proliferation of special muzzleloading seasons in nearly all states.
 While the traditional sidehammer shooter is in the minority today, there are still large numbers of folks who want to “do it like our forefathers did.”
 Between custom gunsmiths and the muzzleloading industry, both groups are supplied with a wide variety of firearms and accessories that cater to whatever interest those hunters and shooters may have.

 The Holy Grail for the traditional shooter is a custom hand-built gun by one of the top gunmakers.
 These guns are often works of art, and rank up there with fine paintings and sculpture.
 They quickly become heirlooms that are passed down in families from one generation to the next.
 While they are collectible art, they have the advantage of being completely useable and, in fact, are intended for use in the hunting field and on the target range.
 Guns by known makers appreciate in value, the same as paintings by known artists.
 Lucky is the fellow that gets a nice rifle made by a relatively unknown maker who later becomes a noted gunbuilder.
 His investment in the rifle will continue to grow as the reputation of the builder grows.